-We have been what could be called “full-time nomads” for 3 and a half years now, or better said, it’s been 3 and a half years since we no longer have a home, no furniture, no car and a slightly “atypical” lifestyle made of movements, entrepreneurship, thoughts and questions.
+We have been what could be called “full-time nomads” for 3 and a half years now, or better said, it’s been 3 and a half years since we no longer have a home, no furniture, no car and a slightly “atypical” lifestyle made of travels, entrepreneurship, thoughts and questions.

 I am writing this article from a beautiful coworking space on the sunny island of Tenerife.
 If you have been following our adventures for a while, you may have noticed that we have already stayed in Tenerife for 4 months last winter… And maybe you don’t know it, but Tenerife is actually the very first destination we have returned to since we became nomads (not counting Switzerland of course).
 This return to a “known” place that we love more than anything is a great thing for us and I think it is a small form of transition for what awaits us in 2020.